 - Democracy: An Ongoing Challenge uses powerful images to complement its texts on the history and development of democracy.
 It also offers insights into contemporary debates on current challenges and new approaches to democracy.
 More

 - Since 2005, political science and communications science scholars have been working together in the NCCR Democracy to understand which challenges and new opportunities globalization and “mediatization”, the growing role of the media in politics, present for democracy.
-Six of these scholars have now joined forces to publish a book that presents the main results of these research efforts.
+Six of these scholars have now joined forces to publish a book that presents the main results of the NCCR's first research phase (2005-2009).
 More